MahanBalooei/eukaryotic-signal-peptide-prediction/README.md

 ## Contact

-For questions about this project, feel free to reach out:
+For questions about the technical implementation, contact:

 - **Mahan Balooei** — mahan.balooei@studio.unibo.it
-- **Negin Nillforoosh** — negin.nilforosh@studio.unibo.it
-- **Kimia Kanouni** — kimia.kanouni@studio.unibo.it